‘YIMALIKO MAKORO’

 The Cushion House brought HOKA’s Bondi 9 to life with a bold architectural takeover of North Bondi Surf Club.
 Wrapped in a sculptural form inspired by the shoe’s signature sole, the temporary installation was part brand experience, part public art.
 Event Engineering supported MNR Constructions with engineering and certification to ensure the structure was safe, durable, and as impactful as the concept demanded.

-SEEDS OF LIGHT
+SEEDS OF FLIGHT

-Seeds of Light by Tomás Saraceno transforms Parkline Plaza in Sydney’s CBD into a mesmerizing interplay of light and form.
+Seeds of Flight by Tomás Saraceno transforms Parkline Plaza in Sydney’s CBD into a mesmerizing interplay of light and form.
 Launched on March 6, 2025, this installation showcases Saraceno’s innovative approach to art and science.
 Event Engineering provided comprehensive services, including structural engineering, rigging, rope access, and custom hardware solutions.
 Our collaboration with stakeholders and Studio Tomás Saraceno ensured a seamless installation, featuring a custom pulley system for precise adjustments.